Decarbonising Aotearoa together

 How it works

-The ‘Certified’ electricity that customers buy from Meridian is matched on a monthly basis to the power put into the grid by our hydroelectric (water powered) power station and wind farms, which are independently verified by BraveTrace as 100% renewable and releasing zero carbon emissions.
+The Certified electricity you buy from Meridian is matched to the power put into the grid by our Certified hydroelectric power station and wind farms, which are independently verified by BraveTrace as 100% renewable and releasing zero carbon emissions.

-What makes Certified stand out is that 100% of the net proceeds are reinvested into Meridian’s Decarbonisation Fund to help businesses and community groups actively reduce their carbon emissions.
+What makes Certified stand out is that 100% of the net proceeds are reinvested into Meridian’s Decarbonisation Fund.
+It’s an initiative set up to help community groups and businesses actively reduce their carbon emissions.

 All about emissions